 In the event a Note Trigger Event was to occur, Enron has 21 days to file a registration statement for the issuance of equity to repay the notes and such registration statement has 90 days from the Note Trigger Event to become effective.
 Any Enron registration statement filed cannot become effective until Enron files its restated audited consolidated financial statements which is not expected until completion of the Special Committee investigation.
-In addition, the Dynegy merger agreement precludes equityissuances over $2 billion without Dynegy’s consent.
 In the event that Enron does not file its registration statement or the registration statement is not effective during the respective time requirements, Enron must pursue a private placement of equity, if permitted.
-If Enron does not sell equity in an amount sufficient to repay the notes, Enron is obligated toimmediately pay the difference in cash.
+If Enron does not sell equity in an amount sufficient to repay the notes, Enron is obligated to pay the difference in cash.

-In the event that Enron fails to repay these commitments described above or is unable to obtain a waiver of such obligations, a series of events would begin which could impact Enron’s compliance with the terms of its Revolving Credit Agreements and certain other obligations, including bank debt facilities.
+In the event that Enron fails to pay any debt obligations when due, including when such obligations may be accelerated, or is unable to obtain a waiver of such obligations, a series of events would begin which could impact Enron’s compliance with the terms of its Revolving Credit Agreements and certain other obligations, including bank debt facilities.

-Either as a result of the restructuring plan discussed in Note 2 or to raise cash to repay Enron’s obligations discussed above, Enron may sell the assets of Whitewing and/or Atlantic Water Trusts for amounts below their carrying values.
+Either as a result of the restructuring plan discussed above or to raise cash to repay Enron’s obligations discussed above, Enron may sell the assets of Whitewing and/or Atlantic Water Trusts for amounts below their carrying values.
 The net proceeds from the sale of such assets can be used to repay Enron’s obligations discussed above.
 Accordingly, Enron may be required to record asset writedowns, possibly as early as the fourth quarter of 2001.

 Minority Interests.
 Enron consolidates a limited partnership (the Limited Partnership), for which the consolidated third party’s ownership interest is reflected in minority interests on Enron’s balance sheet in the amount of $691 million at September 30, 2001.
 The Limited Partnership assets include a $690 million note payable from Enron and certain merchant investments, both domestic and international.
 Enron anticipates the receipt of $250 million from the sale of one of the Limited Partnership’s investments, a local gas distribution company in Brazil, upon the closing of the sale which is pending certain regulatory and other approvals.
-Enron may be required to use the net proceeds upon the closing of the sale, or a portion thereon, to repay the note payable.

 The November 12, 2001 downgrade in Enron’s senior unsecured debt rating to BBB- by Standard & Poor’s has caused a ratings event related to the Limited Partnership.
-This ratings event started a nine business day period during which Enron has the right, until November 26, 2001, to either post an unsecured letter of credit equal to Enron’s note payable or to purchase the investors’ interest in the Limited Partnership.
-To the extent that Enron does not satisfy this requirement by November 26, 2001, the investors have the right todemand Enron immediately repay the note payable.
-Additionally, as a result of the rating downgrade, the investors, subject to certain actions, are able to immediately begin the Limited Partnership asset liquidation process.
-Consistent with the restructuring plan discussed in Note 2, Enron is currently working with the lenders to develop a mutually acceptable amendment to the transaction in order to avoid an early Enron payment obligation.
+This ratings event started a nine business day period during which Enron has the right, until November 26, 2001, to either post an unsecured letter of credit equal to Enron’s note payable, repay the note payable with the Limited Partnership investing such proceeds in permitted investments, or to purchase the investors’ interest in the Limited Partnership.
+To the extent that Enron does not satisfy this requirement by November 26, 2001, the investors have the right to immediately begin to liquidate the Limited Partnership assets.
+Additionally, as a result of the rating downgrade, the investors, subject to certain actions, are able to accelerate and assign the note payable.
+Consistent with the restructuring plan discussed above, Enron is currently working with the lenders to develop a mutually acceptable amendment or waiver to the transaction documents in order to avoid an early Enron payment obligation.